CyberAMS/CarND-Traffic-Sign-Classifier-Project/180812_StAn_Traffic_Sign_Classifier_writeup.md

 ### 4. Searching within larger pictures

 In real life we probably don't have the luxury of predicting mug shots of traffic signs.
 We have to find them in a larger image.
 And now they can be larger or smaller.
-I created a little algorithm that scans a larger image with different scaling levels and tries to find traffic signs of any size in any position.
+I created a little algorithm in the function `check_large_images` that scans a larger image with different scaling levels and tries to find traffic signs of any size in any position.

 The below pictures show the original image, a picture in which I marked all areas in which potential traffic signs have been predicted and finally a picture in which only the top predictions have been marked.
 The predicted areas have a white outline for the most likely predictions and a black outline for the least likely predictions.
 As expected the most likely predictions for traffic signs are in the area of the actual traffic sign in the larger image.